 Are there legal requirements for the description in “Summery of Invention”?
 If yes, what should be written down?

-If an invention shows plural advantages, must a claim include all the features corresponding to each advantages?
+If an invention shows plural advantages, must a claim include all the features corresponding to each advantage?
 Or can we separate the features into a plurality of independent claims?

-We can separate the features into a plurality of independent claims to obtain broader scope of protection.
-Note that the each independent claims must meet the requirements of the unity of invention (Art.37) and be supported by the specification (Art.36(6)(1)).
+You can separate the features into a plurality of independent claims to obtain broader scope of protection.
+Note that the independent claims must meet the requirements of the unity of invention (Art.37) and be supported by the specification (Art.36(6)(i)).

 Is one particular claim format, for example, European two-part form, Jepson, etc., affect a scope of protection in later stage, such as litigation?
 If yes, what format is advantageous/disadvantageous?

-No, claim format does not affect a scope of protection.
+No, claim format should not affect a scope of protection.

 In some countries, a preamble in a two part form claim or a Jepson type claim is interpreted as a prior art.
-In Japan, every technical features in a claim, including a preamble and a body, are treated equally and a scope of protection is interpreted from whole written technical features in a claim.
+In Japan, the Patent Examination Guideline states that every technical features in a claim, including a preamble and a body, is treated equally and a scope of protection is interpreted from whole written technical features in a claim.
 Therefore, there is no particular claim format which is advantageous/disadvantageous.

 Can a dependent claim depend on other multiple dependent claim?